Fermionic quantum computation with Cooper pair splitters: Introduction

 \section{Introduction}

-\paragraph{Simulation of fermionic systems with qubits is inefficient.} Over the years, qubits emerged as the de facto basis for quantum computation with a plethora of host platforms: superconducting circuits~\cite{Devoret2013,Kjaergaard2020}, trapped ions~\cite{Bruzewicz2019, Haffner2008} and quantum dots~\cite{Burkard2023}, to name a few.
+\paragraph{Simulation of fermionic systems with qubits is inefficient.} Over the years, qubits emerged as the de facto basis for quantum computation with a plethora of host platforms: superconducting circuits~\cite{Devoret2013, Kjaergaard2020}, trapped ions~\cite{Bruzewicz2019, Haffner2008} and quantum dots~\cite{Burkard2023}, to name a few.
 Recent works used qubit-based quantum computers to simulate fermionic systems~\cite{Rahmani_2020,arute2020observation,arute2020hartree}.
 However, the mapping from qubits to local fermionic modes (LFMs) is inefficient because it introduces additional overhead to the calculations~\cite{McArdle2020, Whitfield2011}.
 For example, a map from $n$ qubits to fermions requires $O(n)$ additional operations through the Jordan-Wigner transformation~\cite{Jordan1993} and $O(\log{n})$ through the Bravyi-Kitaev transformation~\cite{Bravyi2002}.

 \paragraph{Local fermionic modes are better for all problems.} An alternative to avoid the overhead in the qubit to LFM map is to use a quantum computer that already operates with local fermionic modes~\cite{Bravyi2002}.
-Moreover, the advantage of local fermionic modes is not limited to the simulation of fermionic systems.
-A set of $2n$ local fermionic modes maps directly to $n$ parity-preserving qubits, which corresponds to $n-1$ qubits.
-Therefore, the map from local fermionic modes to qubits only requires a constant number of operations regardless of the system size and is, therefore, more efficient than the reverse~\cite{Bravyi2002}.
-Recently, Ref.~\cite{Herasymenko2022, Hastings2022} showed that local fermionic modes offer advantages in quantum optimization problems of finding the ground state energy of fermionic Hamiltonians.
+Moreover, the advantage of local fermionic modes is not limited to fermionic systems simulations.
+A set of $2n$ local fermionic modes maps directly to $n$ parity-preserving qubits or $n-1$ qubits.
+Therefore, the map from local fermionic modes to qubits only requires a constant number of operations regardless of the system size, being more efficient than the inverse~\cite{Bravyi2002}.
+Recently, Refs.~\cite{Hastings2022, Herasymenko2022} showed that local fermionic modes offer advantages in quantum optimization problems of finding the ground state energy of fermionic Hamiltonians.